 It is important that the disciplinary hearing is not unnecessarily interrupted therefore selecting an appropriate venue is vital.
 The venue should be a private room where there will be no distractions and where possible, located away from the employees work area.
-To accommodate pre meetings and adjournments, an additional room should be reserved for the employee and their representative to accommodate these discussions.
+To accommodate pre meetings and adjournments, an additional room should be reserved where possible for the employee and their representative to accommodate these discussions.

 In cases where witnesses are being called, it will be necessary to arrange additional waiting accommodation.
 Management and employee witnesses should be kept separate and these rooms should be in the same general vicinity as the disciplinary hearing room.